telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Download HAR

 A submitted log can be exported as an HTTP Archive format (HAR) file.
-An HAR file is a JSON-formatted archive file format for logging a web browser interaction with a site, and is subsequently used with any third-party software that supports the HAR format.
+A HAR file is a JSON-formatted archive file format for logging a web browser interaction with a site and is subsequently used with any third-party software that supports the HAR format.

-To download the log as an HAR file, use the **Download HAR File** button icon next to the **Filters** icon.
+To download the log as a HAR file, use the **Download HAR File** button icon next to the **Filters** icon.

 Any submitted log can also be reloaded in the Fiddler Jam Chrome Extension for a mock replay.
 To load the log in the Chrome Extension, use the **Load HAR for mocking** button.

 ### Fiddler Everywhere Integration

-Any log can be loaded in the standalone Fiddler Everywhere application for further deep-dive investigation.
-For more information, refer to the [official Fiddler Everywhere and its cross-platform functionalities](https://docs.telerik.com/fiddler-everywhere/introduction).
+The standalone Fiddler Everywhere application can load Fiddler Jam logs for further deep-dive investigation.
+Refer to the [official Fiddler Everywhere and its cross-platform functionalities](https://docs.telerik.com/fiddler-everywhere/introduction).

 ### Copy URL